amazingandyyy/mern/README.md

 ```

 ### Server-side usage(PORT: 8000)
-(I am sure you need to add a JWT_SECRET in .env to connect to MongoDB -> make it run -> check your terminal for instructions
+(You need to add a JWT_SECRET in .env to connect to MongoDB -> make it run -> check your terminal for instructions
 )
 ```terminal
 $ cd server